 An Infinite Banking Example

 So your payment would be $472 a month.
-Over the 5 years your total payments would be $28,307.
-You have now recaptured your own interest, but as the bank, of $3,307 over the 5 years.
+Over the five years, your total payments would be $28,307.
+You have now recaptured your own interest but as the bank, of $3,307 over the five years.

 But here is the kicker.

-Not only did you capture the interest, but your cash value in your policy is still growing via compound interest simultaneously.
-So, you are essentially making your money work for you in two places at once.
+Not only did you capture the interest, but the cash value in your policy is still growing simultaneously via compound interest.
+So, you are essentially making your money work for you in two places simultaneously.

 Whole Life vs Term Life

-There are some similarities and many difference when you consider term life vs whole life insurance.
+There are some similarities and differences when considering term life vs whole life insurance.

-The best vehicle for implementing infinite banking is a properly designed dividend paying whole life insurance policy that focuses on cash value growth versus death benefit protection.
+The best vehicle for implementing infinite banking is a properly designed dividend-paying whole-life insurance policy focusing on cash value growth versus death benefit protection.

 Whole life insurance lasts your entire life, hence the name “whole life.”

-However, it is not always the wisest choice to follow the popular mantra of “Buy term and invest the rest” spouted by many of today’s financial entertainers.
+However, it is not always the wisest choice to follow the popular mantra “Buy term and invest the rest,” many of today’s financial entertainers spouted.

 Infinite Banking Pros

-To list the many benefits of infinite banking would be to list many of the benefits of whole life insurance.
+To list the many benefits of infinite banking would be to list many benefits of whole life insurance.

 However, what most infinite banking reviews fail to do is list the benefits of infinite banking beyond whole life.